What to Wear

 Following the Order of Worship

-The Sunday bulletin contains the order of worship.
-We also make extensive use of PowerPoint to guide you through the service.
+We make extensive use of PowerPoint to guide you through the service.
 Spoken parts of the liturgy as well as the lyrics for hymns and songs are projected on a screen.
 Hymn books are available in the pews for those who read music and like to sing with the notes in front of them.
+Paper copies of the service bulletin including a guide to the order of worship are found on the table just inside the sanctuary doors.

 Hospitality – Stay for Coffee